master-hax/aosp-system-core/init/readme.txt

 Options are modifiers to services.
 They affect how and when init runs the service.

+console [<console>]
+  Flags that service needs a console.
+The second parameter maps the service to a specific console, ie mapping service to "/dev/tty0":
+     console tty0
+  The service is mapped to system console "/dev/console" by default if second parameter is not specified.

 critical
   This is a device-critical service.
 If it exits more than four times in four minutes, the device will reboot into recovery mode.